CryptoReaperr/CryptoNinjaTrades/DEPLOY_GUIDE.md

 - Python 3.9 or newer
 - Support for Flask applications
-- PostgreSQL database or similar (if you plan to use user authentication features)
+- No database installation required (SQLite is used by default)

 ## 2. Quick Deployment Via FTP